virtual-world-framework/vwf/public/web/docs/install.md

 To install the windows version of Virtual World Framework,Download and run the [Windows Installer](http://download.virtualworldframework.com/files/VWF_Windows_Install.exe) and execute the installation file.

+Launch a command prompt window and create a new VWF application folder:

+    c:\> vwf create MyApp

+Change into your new application folder, and start the Node JS server.

+    c:\> cd MyApp
+	c:\MyApp> vwf

 --------------------------

 ### Mac OS X / Linux